Home Care Services

 Most people want to retire in their own home, and in fact most Government supported aged care is actually delivered in the home, rather than in residential care accommodation.

-During the course of 2017–18 over 1.3 million people in Australia received some form of aged care, with the great majority received home-based care and support, principally through the Commonwealth Home Support Programme (CHSP) and Home Care.
+During the course of 2017–18 over 1.3 million people in Australia received some form of aged care, with the great majority receiving home-based care and support, principally through the Commonwealth Home Support Programme (CHSP) and Home Care.
 This is illustrated in the chart below.

 MyAged Care - the "Gateway" to Home Support Services